 Have been DABBLING with photography for 30 years for my own pleasure, which should not be misconstrued as an implication of any profound claim to expertise on my part.
-I have some exposure to Fine Arts at Ohio State, though my career has been in computers.
+My career has been in computers.
 Digital cameras are the future, but it is a media I have a lot to learn in.
 My grandchildren tolerate my photographic intrusions.

 Love viewing others work, and truly have seen very few "bad" photographs.
 Almost every photograph is a desire by someone who is trying to share a vision with others.
 It is my belief that it is more important to have vision than to be technically a guru of the media.
 However, a nod at focus, exposure and composition doesn't hurt.

 As painful as it is to admit some of us simply have a better eye than others for "seeing".
 Most of us fall within one standard deviation on the bell curve of talent.
 Alas, I haven't escaped.
 But that hasn't inhibited my enjoyment of others images.
 In the same way one knows a good novel from a bad novel even though not an author, I can appreciate a photo of quality.

 Overtime I have been deeply moved by the quality of submissions to PSig.
 Many of the images submitted by younger memebers are loaded with promise of what is to come.
 I am heartened by the desire to reflect the human condition and beauty that is frequently reflected here.